stele-climbing/climb-and-area-codes/README.md

 Essentially, Coca Codes are common abbreviations for climbs and climbing destinations.

+There are three major guidelines:

+1. A code should be concise.
+2. A code should resemble the name.
+3. A code must be unique within its context
+  - within a geographic radius, a code must be unique
+  - within a destination, climbs codes should be unique

-These codes should meet a few goals:
+These guidelines help meet a few broader goals:

-1. Offer concise, transparent identification for climbs and destinations
+- Offer concise, transparent identification for climbs and destinations
-2. Be easily adoptable (e.g., simple, approachable, low-code)
+- Be easily adoptable (e.g., simple, approachable, low-code)
-3. Be useful in multiple contexts
+- Be useful in multiple contexts
   - readable and writable by computers and humans
   - usable in printed guidebooks and digital guides
-4. Allow the community to come to a consensus when codes differ
+- Allow the community to find consensus when codes differ

-### Destination Codes Unique Within 300km
+### Destination Codes: Unique Within 300km

 ![300km rule](300km-rule.png)

 Destination Codes must be unique within ~200 miles (300 kilometers).